Massachusetts R&D Tax Credit: Eligibility, Benefits, Claiming

 What are the Massachusetts R&D Tax Credits?

-The state of Massachusetts recognizes the importance of research activity conducted by businesses within the state, so it wants to reward them for their innovation.
+The state of Massachusetts recognizes the importance of research activity conducted by businesses within the state and wants to reward them for their innovation.
 Providing a tax break for businesses that invest in qualified research activity translates into real financial advantages for companies, allowing them to deduct a portion of their qualified expenses from their corporate excise liability.

-The Massachusetts R&D Tax Credit Program, under 830 CMR 63.38M.1, serves as a powerful tool to incentivize and support business innovation within the state.
-It operates alongside the federal research credit that is established by Section 41 of the Internal Revenue Code, offering a complementary layer of financial benefits.
+The Massachusetts R&D Tax Credit Program, under 830 CMR 63.38M.1, is a powerful tool to incentivize and support business innovation within the state.
+It operates alongside the federal research credit established by Section 41 of the Internal Revenue Code, offering a complementary layer of financial benefits.

 Does Massachusetts have an R&D Credit?